ConnectedPapers/connectedpapers-py/README.md

 There are multiple ways to configure the server address and API key:
 1. Set the environment variables `CONNECTED_PAPERS_SERVER_ADDRESS` and `CONNECTED_PAPERS_API_KEY`:
     ```bash
-   export CONNECTED_PAPERS_REST_API="https://api.connectedpapers.com"
    export CONNECTED_PAPERS_API_KEY="YOUR_API_KEY"
     ```
-   (You do not need to configure the server address, uses the correct one by default).
    Then you can use the client without parameters:
    ```python
     from connectedpapers import ConnectedPapersClient